micheleceo/mini-tournaments/README.md

 ## Technologies Used

--JavaScript
--HTML
--CSS
+- JavaScript
+- HTML
+- CSS

 ## Instructions

 ![Home screen](/assets/screenshots/home-screen.png)

--You can view the registered players with the relative rating (calculated with the ELO method) -You can select the players starting from the first select and so on -You can add a new one for the tournament, there is no memory so it'll be deleted for the next tournament -You can reset the select box in case of error
+- You can view the registered players with the relative rating (calculated with the ELO method)
+- You can select the players starting from the first select and so on
+- You can add a new one for the tournament, there is no memory so it'll be deleted for the next tournament
+- You can reset the select box in case of error
--You can choose a method to organize the matches
+- You can choose a method to organize the matches
-    -_Random:_ set up the matches using Fisher-Yates algorithm to randomize the order of players -_Rating:_ balance criterion: Set up matches putting the player with the highest rating with the player who has the lowest rating and so on.
+    - _Random:_ set up the matches using Fisher-Yates algorithm to randomize the order of players
+    - _Rating:_ balance criterion: Set up matches putting the player with the highest rating with the player who has the lowest rating and so on.
--Finally start the tournament!!!
+- Finally start the tournament!!!

 ![Round1](/assets/screenshots/Round1.jpg)

--After the **round 1** is finished insert the results -For the next round you can select:
+- After the **round 1** is finished insert the results
+- For the next round you can select:
-    -_Random:_ (like above)
+    - _Random:_ (like above)
-    -_Semi-final and final:_ In this case there will be just another round.
+    - _Semi-final and final:_ In this case there will be just another round.
-        The winning teams will face each other for the first and second place The losing teams will face each other for the third and the fourth place -_Winners with Losers:_ in this case the winning players will be separated and will play in the same team with the defeated players.
+        The winning teams will face each other for the first and second place The losing teams will face each other for the third and the fourth place
+    - _Winners with Losers:_ in this case the winning players will be separated and will play in the same team with the defeated players.
-    -_Fixed rotation:_ in this case there is a fixed rotation scheme for the players.
+    - _Fixed rotation:_ in this case there is a fixed rotation scheme for the players.
 This is the scheme:
     ![here](/assets/screenshots/FixedRotation.jpg)

--Select the criterion and go to next step
+- Select the criterion and go to next step

 - After the **round 2** is finished insert the results and go to next step